It’s no surprise that sales of leather motorcycle trousers have declined over the past 10 years.

 Below are our two picks for the best leather motorcycle trousers for sportier riders.
 They both feature knee sliders, can both be zipped into jackets to form a two-piece that’ll enable you to ride on a trackday and they both feature CE approved armour.
 These are our best picks.

-RST’s Blade leather trousers are everything you could want for trackdays or weekend blasts.
-All seams are double-stitched, with triple stitching in impact areas.
-There’s CE approved hip and knee armour and double layer leather on the seat for added abrasion resistance.
-They’re fully lined to improve comfort and they feature stretch zones in the crotch and inner thigh for added range of movement.
-There’s a waist adjuster (for those Sunday fry-ups) and RST’s kneesliders are included.
+RST’s S1 Sport leather trousers are everything you could want for trackdays or weekend blasts.
+There’s CE approved Level 1 knee and Level 2 hip armour and double layer leather on the seat for added abrasion resistance.
+They’re fully lined to improve comfort and they feature four-way stretch zones in the crotch and inner thigh for added range of movement.
+There’s a waist adjuster (for those Sunday fry-ups), a full waist zip which enables connection to RST jackets and RST’s kneesliders are included.
 All in all, an amazing spec at a great price.

 Made from premium 1.3mm leather with a full internal mesh lining.
 There are CE Level 1 knee protectors and pockets for hip armour.
 They’re pre-curved for a more comfortable fit and feature ankle and waist adjustment as well as accordion leather areas above the knees and stretch fabric in the crotch and calf to make them super-flexible.
 Priced quite a bit higher than our Top Pick but if you fancy treating yourself; Alpinestars gear is very special.

 If you want comfort and protection then a pair of Touring leather trousers is likely your best option.
 They can be bought in many styles, including with waterproof membranes or liners, leather/textile mix, mesh liners and even cut slightly looser, for added comfort.
 These are our best picks.